 In 2010 Scott co-founded with cognitive neuroscientist, Amishi Jha, the University of Miami Mindfulness Research and Practice Initiative.
 In 2011, Scott began working with members of the UM Miller School of Medicine faculty to introduce mindfulness to medical students and the medical school community.

 In 2011 Scott helped co-found the Mindfulness in Law Joint Task Force of the Dade County Bar Association and the Federal Bar Association (South Florida Chapter) and presently co-chairs the group.
-He is the 2012 recipient of the Sookie William's award for "Outstanding Service to the Legal Community."
-Scott serves on the Board of "Mindful Kids Miami" and on the Board of Advisors of "Warrior One."
+He is the 2012 recipient of the Sookie William's award for "Outstanding Service to the Legal Community," and serves on the Executive Committee of the Balance in Legal Education section of the American Aossication of Law Schools.
+Scott is a member of the Board of Directors of "Mindful Kids Miami" and on the Board of Advisors of "Warrior One."

 Scott is a regular speaker at law schools and bar programs across the country.
 He has appeared on television, HuffPost Live, National Public Radio, and been interviewed for magazines and newspapers across the world.
 In 2009 Scott published “Mindfulness for Law Students: Applying the Power of Mindful Awareness to Achieve Balance and Success in Law School” and “The Six-Minute Solution: A Mindfulness Primer for Lawyers.
 In 2012 he co-authored "Mindfulness and Professional Responsibility: A Guidebook for Integrating Mindfulness into the Law School Curriculum."

 Scott provides consulting services and in-house programs to multi-national corporations, schools, accounting firms, medical professionals, law firms, and law schools, and conducts workshops throughout the United States.
 He lives in Miami Beach, Florida with his wife and two children.